bigmlcom/bigmler/docs/index.rst

 --locale LOCALE                     Locale code string --fields-map PATH                   Path to a file containing the dataset to
-                                    model fields map for evaluation
+                                    model fields map for evaluation --test-separator SEPARATOR          Character used as test data field separator.

 Remote Resources